Fihdi/Eurorack/SimpleSampler/README.md

 ![](https://raw.githubusercontent.com/Fihdi/Eurorack/refs/heads/main/SimpleSampler/SamplesFront.png)

-UNTESTED!
 An improved Sampler module based on the Daisy Seed by Electrosmith.

 The sample can be selected via a rotary encoder and the playback speed can be changed via a knob or an external CV.
 A Gate signal to the RANDOM input will select a random sample.